EDU and Maastricht University: A partnership for 21st century medical education

 “Over twenty years ago, Maastricht University “invented” the integrated curriculum and set up a reform-oriented, visionary and innovative medical programme.
 We at EDU are now going one step further with our digital campus, making medical education ready for the digital age while at the same time strengthening practical training from the first trimester onwards.”

 Scope and content of supervision in accordance with the EU Recognition Directive 2005/36/EC

 The active supervision is now agreed upon by EDU and Maastricht University.
-It has been noticed by EDU’s regulatory authority, the National Commission for Further and Higher Education (NCFHE) of the Republic of Malta and been forwarded to the European Commission.
+It has been noticed by EDU’s regulatory authority, the National Commission for Further and Higher Education (NCFHE) of the Republic of Malta (as of January 2021: Malta Further and Higher Education Authority, MFHEA) and been forwarded to the European Commission.

 Dr. Jürgen Laartz, Founding Rector of EDU